xoxfaby/Warframe-Guides/_guides/Arbitrations/Frames/Mirage.md

 ## Mirage
-*Good buff frame with 3 copies that use your Ogris.*
+*Strong buff frame with 3 copies that use your Ogris.*

 Importance: ★★★★☆
 Difficulty: ★★☆☆☆